mikedesu/raylib-rpg-c/src/MESSAGE.md

 - [ ] **BUG** i just saw an NPC orc push a box under the player
 - [ ] on game restart after dying, we need to clear the message history, as well as reset the gamestate in general
-- [ ] to prepare for unit testing and automation, we need to re-factor gamestate into a proper object
+- [x] to prepare for unit testing and automation, we need to re-factor gamestate into a proper object
+  - [x] initial gamestate class created
   - [ ] code from `liblogic` will be used to manage initializing the dungeon, etc
   - [ ] we will be able to set a flag indicating the gamestate is in a unit-test environment (so we can skip rendering and simply simulate the dungeon)
 - [ ] break `process_attack_entity` and `process_attack_results` up into further functions